ppy/osu-wiki/wiki/Tournaments/OWC/2020/en.md

 7. There will be a 5-minute break in between the first and second playthrough of the map pool.
 8. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
 9. The top 32 seeded teams will advance to the Round of 32.
 10. Following the Qualifiers, Double Elimination stages will be played.
-This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.
+This means that the winner moves to the next stage and the losing team gets moved to the losers bracket.
 11. Teams in the losers bracket must play 2 matches each weekend starting from the Quarterfinals.

 #### Winning conditions